rails/rails/guides/source/engines.md

 #<User:0x00000100ccb3b0>
 ```

-This is undesirable and it would be much better to have the user's name there.
+This is undesirable.
+It would be much better to have the user's name there.
 To do this, add a `to_s` method to the `User` class within the application:

 ```ruby
 def to_s